ltworf/DomainUserAgent/README.md

 DomainUserAgent
 ===============

-This extension changes the user agent depending on the hostname.
+This Chromium/Google Chrome extension changes the user agent depending on the hostname.

 The idea behind the extension is to let the browser use a different user agent on a per-domain base.